NELLIS TAVERN TIMELINE

 1838 - Fulton County was formed from part of Montgomery County and

-Town of St. Johnsville was split off of Town of Oppenheim.
+Town of St. Johnsville was split off from Town of Oppenheim.

-1839 - John C. Nellis died after deeding land to John Nellis.
+1839 - John C. Nellis died after deeding his land to his son, John Nellis.

 1870 - James G. Nellis born to Alpha Nellis.

-1887 - Alpha Nellis (descendant of William) bought Tavern.
+1887 - Alpha Nellis (descendant of William) assumes ownership of Homestead thru foreclosure.

-1960's - Department of Transportation condemned building when they
+1960's - NYS Department of Transportation condemned building when they

 1978 - Palatine Settlement Society formed.